phyrisrose/frontend-tickets/README.md

 - At the moment, this project is UI-heavy; it does not have the forms connected to data storage, and most interactions are not wired up.
 Moving forward, React Context API would be a suggested choice for storing the data (particularly on the checkout page)
 - Adding a way to select location.
 A way to implement it could be a list of locations as a landing page, and perhaps a modal that can pop up on the event list page to edit the location
 - Adding a card on checkout page to enter the billing address
+- Add some sort of breadcrumbs / navigation.
+Currently you have to press the browser back button to return to the event list page from checkout page